ArthurCose/JoshDevelop/README.md

 Make sure dependencies are installed using `npm install`, then run `npm start`.

-You can then access the editor through a web browser using the address of the host machine (http://localhost:8080 to access from the host machine by default).
+If there are no users in the `users` folder, you will be prompted to create a new admin account.
+You can then access the editor through a web browser using the address of the host machine
+(http://localhost:8080 to access from the host machine by default).

 Options: `npm start [port [passphrase]]`

+JoshDevelop uses node v9.6.0+

 ## Security